 - Allow a trade union representative or colleague to accompany the worker at meetings about the disclosure

-5. Whistleblowing to a prescribed person
+5. What is whistleblowing to a prescribed person?

 Ideally, you'd want your employees to feel they could make a disclosure directly to their organisation.
 However, there may be circumstances where they feel unable to.
 In this case, a whistleblower can make an external disclosure to what is referred to as a prescribed person.